MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-manage-secrets.md

 # Use Azure CLI to manage sensitive information

-When you manage Azure resources, there's sensitive information that must be protected.
+When you manage Azure resources, the output of an Azure CLI command might expose sensitive information that must be protected.
 For example, keys, passwords and connection strings can be created by Azure CLI commands and displayed in a terminal window.
 The output for some commands can also be stored in log files, This is often the case when working with GitHub actions and other DevOps runners.

-It's critical to protect this information.
-If acquired publicly, the exposure of secrets can cause serious damage and lead to a loss of trust in your company's products and services.
+It's critical to protect this information!
+If acquired publicly from environments with lesser permissions, the exposure of secrets can cause serious damage and lead to a loss of trust in your company's products and services.
 To help you to protect sensitive information, the Azure CLI detects secrets in the output of some reference commands, and display a warning message when a secret is identified.

 ## Overview

-Beginning in [Azure CLI 2.57](./lease-notes-azure-cli.md#february-06-2024), a warning message displays when reference commands result in the output of sensitive information.
+Beginning in [Azure CLI 2.57](./lease-notes-azure-cli.md#february-06-2024), a warning message can be displayed when reference commands result in the output of sensitive information.
 The `2.57` Azure CLI version identifies these sensitive information types:

 * Access tokens
 * Storage account keys